 Cardiac catheterization is a test to check your heart.
 This test uses a thin, flexible tube called a catheter that is inserted into the heart through blood vessels.
 This test can include a coronary angiogram, which checks the coronary arteries .

 A coronary angiogram is used to find out if you have disease in your coronary arteries (atherosclerosis ).
 If you have this condition, the test can find fat and calcium deposits (plaque) that are narrowing your coronary arteries.

-Percutaneous coronary intervention (PCI) is similar to coronary angiogram, but it is used to open up a narrowed coronary artery with special tools.
-The two common types of PCI are:
+Percutaneous coronary intervention (PCI) is similar to a coronary angiogram.
+But it is used to open up a narrowed coronary artery with special tools.
+PCI includes:

 For help deciding about having this test for coronary artery disease, see Heart Disease: Should I Have an Angiogram?